canberkardic/canberkardic.github.io/_posts/2018-12-11-Dart-ExternalJS.md

 So, create a new dart file and name it as you wish.

 ## Step 2
-In that file, you need to use the annotations of Javascript to set the context, say that we are dealing with console and since that file will be a library you should use library declaration.
+In that file, you need to use the @JS annotation to set the context, say that we are dealing with console and since that file will be a library you should use library declaration.